dragontaoran/sleev/paper.md

 phases [@tao2021efficient; @lotspeich2022efficient].
 SMLE is also
 robust, since it does not make any parametric assumptions on the error model.
-For example, @tao2021efficient performed a set of simulations highlighting the SMLE\'s robustness to different error mechanisms including settings where the errors had non-zero mean and were multiplicative.
+For example, @tao2021efficient performed a set of simulations highlighting the SMLE's robustness to different error mechanisms including settings where the errors had non-zero mean and were multiplicative.
 Moreover, SMLE allows error-prone outcome and error-prone covariates in the same model.
 Still, in practice these